yasin-umd/enpm605_spring2024_ros/README.md

-# ROS packages for the final project
+# Prerequisites for the Final Project

-## Prerequisites

-### Create a new workspace and clone the repository
+## Create a new workspace and clone the repository

 ```bash
 mkdir -p ~/enpm605_final_ws/src